 21 1When the Canaanite, king of Arad, who dwelt in the Negeb, learned that Israel was coming by the way of Atharim,a he engaged Israel in battle and took some of them captive.
 2Then Israel made a vow to the LORD and said, “If You deliver this people into our hand, we will proscribeb their towns.”
 3The LORD heeded Israel’s plea and delivered up the Canaanites; and they and their cities were proscribed.
 So that place was named Hormah.c

 4They set out from Mount Hor by way of the Sea of Reedsd to skirt the land of Edom.
 But the people grew restive on the journey, 5and the people spoke against God and against Moses, “Why did you make us leave Egypt to die in the wilderness?
 There is no bread and no water, and we have come to loathe this miserable food.”
 6The LORD sent seraphe serpents against the people.
 They bit the people and many of the Israelites died.
 7The people came to Moses and said, “We sinned by speaking against the LORD and against you.
 Intercede with the LORD to take away the serpents from us!”
 And Moses interceded for the people.
-8Then the LORD said to Moses, “Make a seraphe figure and mount it on a standard.
+8Then the LORD said to Moses, “Make a seraph figure and mount it on a standard.
 And if anyone who is bitten looks at it, he shall recover.”
 9Moses made a copper serpent and mounted it on a standard; and when anyone was bitten by a serpent, he would look at the copper serpent and recover.

 10The Israelites marched on and encamped at Oboth.
 11They set out from Oboth and encamped at Iye-abarim, in the wilderness bordering on Moab to the east.
 12From there they set out and encamped at the wadi Zered.
 13From there they set out and encamped beyond the Arnon, that is, in the wilderness that extends from the territory of the Amorites.
 For the Arnon is the boundary of Moab, between Moab and the Amorites.
 14Therefore the Book of the Wars of the LORD speaks of f“…Waheb in Suphah, and the wadis: the Arnon 15with its tributary wadis, stretched along the settled country of Ar, hugging the territory of Moab…”